LiveHelperChat/doc/docs/javascript-arguments.md

     operator : 1,       // To what opeartor chat should be assigned once it's started automaticaly.
 It's User ID | Optional
     scope_storage: false,    // Should we store Live Helper Chat related data within passed scope or use global one. `lhc` | Optional
     lhc_var: {},             // If you are passing variables you can modify this object and attribute would be updated automatically.
+E.g LHC_API.args.lhc_var.gender = 'some gender' | Optional
+    UUID: null,              // While tracking online visitors we generate unique hash for each visitor.
+If you want to track back always same logged visitor.
+You can pass UUID as unique identifier for your logged vistior.
-E.g LHC_API.args.lhc_var.gender = 'some gender' | Optional cookie_per_page : false  // (false | true | false | "/cookiepath").
+                             // This way previous chat history will show chats only by this UUID cookie_per_page : false  // (false | true | false | "/cookiepath").
 Default value - false
                              // false - cookie will be set per domain.
 Same chat will be available across all pages where script is embeded.
                              // true - cookie will be set per page path.
 Cookie path argument is not set.
 Usefull if you want to have different instances of chat per page.